JESR555/JESR555/README.md

 Hi there 👋, welcome to my Own Readme.

-I´m Jesús Elías, knowed as my alter ego Dan Luminal on videogames and social networks.
+I´m Jesús Elías, known as Dan Luminal on videogames and social networks

 👩🏻‍🎓Student from National Technological Institute of Mexico / Campus Chihuahua II.
 In the career of Computer Systems Engineering, specialited in Full Stack Development.